R1CH4RDGH1RO/BTCUSDT_strategy/README.md

 # BTCUSDT_strategy
-Analysis and backtest of a trading strategy on BTC/USDT
+Development of a custom Python library for data fetching, cleaning, visualization, modeling, and backtesting.